harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-scared.md

 ## GAD-7 vs SCARED (adult): A Comparative Analysis Using Harmony

 The GAD-7 and SCARED scales are both commonly used psychologists and other researchers.
 Both these instruments have distinct attributes and are used to measure various anxieties and fears.
 However, comparing these may be a complex and time-consuming process.
-This is precisely where Harmony, an advanced tool utilizing natural language processing and AI, simplifies the process for researchers.
+This is precisely where Harmony, an advanced tool using natural language processing and AI, simplifies the process for researchers.

 {{< card heading="Try Harmony" copy="Compare GAD-7 and SCARED (adult) " url="https://harmonydata.ac.uk/app" >}}